 What the Characteristics and Indicators of a Slow Real Estate Market Mean for Your Marketing Strategy

-Now, I hope I could make it clear enough what characteristics and indicators are important to recognize a slow real estate market.
+Now, I hope I managed to clarify what characteristics and indicators are important to recognize a slow real estate market.

 Why think of marketing when selling a house?

-Well, your marketing activities have a direct influence on how well you will be able to sell a house.
+Well, your marketing activities directly influence how well you will be able to sell a house.

-Without marketing activities, you don’t generate buyer leads and without them, you won’t have the opportunity to apply your sales skills and thus sell a house or two.
+Without marketing activities, you don’t generate buyer leads; without them, you won’t have the opportunity to apply your sales skills and thus sell a house or two.

-Now, for developing strategies let’s focus on the most important characteristic for a slow real estate market, which is again houses being on the market for a longer time and the number of real estate transactions decreasing.
+Now, for developing strategies, let’s focus on the most important characteristic of a slow real estate market: houses being on the market for a longer time and a decreasing number of real estate transactions.

-Let’s dig a bit deeper here so we find the problem at the base to develop the next steps.
+Let’s dig a bit deeper to find the problem at the base and develop the next steps.

-Why are houses on the market for a longer time and why are the number of real estate transactions decreasing in a slow real estate market?
+Why are houses on the market for longer, and why are the number of real estate transactions decreasing in a slow real estate market?

 Here are most of the reasons:

 - House prices that are above the budget potential buyers want and can afford and owners that are unwilling to lower the price.